 Section 77 of this bill authorizes a person who claims to be a de facto parent of a child to commence a proceeding to establish parentage of the child if the child is alive and less than 18 years of age.
-Section 77 provides that a person who claims to be a de facto parent of a child must be adjudicated as a parent of the child if there is only one other person who is a parent or has a claim to parentage of the child and the person who claims to be a de facto parent of a de facto parent or has a claim to react a grade of the child and the person who claims to be a de facto parent can demonstrate certain facts by clear and convincing evidence.
+Section 77 provides that a person who claims to be a de facto parent of a child must be adjudicated as a parent of the child if there is only one other person who is a parent or has a claim to parentage of the child and the person who claims to be a de facto parent can demonstrate certain facts by clear and convincing evidence.
 Section 81 of this bill authorizes a court to adjudicate a child to have more than two parents if the court finds that failure to recognize more than two parents would be detrimental to the child.